My mostly-technical blog is at www.bluecog.com

 My favorite file comparison utility is Beyond Compare 3 by Scooter Software.
 They have a fully-enabled trial version you can use for 30 days (I like that it counts only the days you actually run the program, not calendar days, when counting down the trial period).
 For me it was well worth the cost to register it for my main development PC since I often need to compare files and this program does a slick job of it.
 I have also used WinMerge in the past.
 It's free and works well.
 Both of these programs integrate with Windows Explorer and allow you to select files for comparison from the right-click context menu (in WinMerge, I prefer to select Enable advanced menu in Options⇒System⇒Integration).

-I still think Delphi rocks (and paved the way to where Visual Studio is today) and use it for the occasional Win32 app.
+I still think Delphi rocks (and paved the way for Visual Studio), but I only use it rarely now, in case I need to maintain an old Win32 app.

 AutoIt is a very nice scripting tool for automating Windows.
 I discovered AutoIt when I was searching for an alternative to VBScript (and Windows Scripting Host) which was just not working well for a specific automation task.
 Glad I found it.